mud-ali/pedro-pathing-old-docs/src/examples/auto.md

 # Example Auto
 This is an example auto taken from the [Pedro Pathing Beginner Quickstart](https://github.com/BaronClaps/Pedro-Pathing-Beginner-Quickstart)

-It serves as a **template** for a centerstage autonomous, but can be adapted for future seasons.
+It serves as a **template** for a Centerstage autonomous, but can be adapted for future seasons.
 It can also be viewed [here](https://github.com/BaronClaps/Pedro-Pathing-Beginner-Quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/opmode/example/ExampleAuto_Blue.java) on Github

 ```java